 Coastal desert zone

-It should also be noted that the presence of tourism since the 1990s, although it has changed landscapes and habits on islands such as Sal or Boavista, has had a very sustained and controlled growth.
+It should also be noted that although it has changed landscapes and habits on islands such as Sal or Boavista, the presence of tourism since the 1990s has had a very sustained and controlled growth.

 So, simplifying a lot, we are at the present time, when we are struggling to recover some of the old landscapes, protect areas of ecological value and promote habits of respect towards the environment.

-As if it were not enough, three uninhabited islands in Cape Verde have lived somewhat oblivious to the more than 5 centuries of human presence in the archipelago.
+As if it were not enough, three uninhabited islands in Cape Verde have been somewhat oblivious to the more than 5 centuries of human presence in the archipelago.
 Just a few dozen kilometers from Sao Vicente, 3 islands remain impassive, preserving most of their original landscapes.
 This group forms one of the most important natural reserves of the archipelago.

 Desert islands, a lesson from history